The email response component allows contacts to enter workflows based on their responses to emails sent to them.

 Replied - When contacts have replied to the email used in the workflow.

-Ignored - When contacts are ignored because their topic doesn't match with the topic set up for the workflow.
+Skipped - When contacts are skipped because their topic doesn't match with the topic set up for the workflow.

 Clicked on any link - When contacts have opened the email and clicked on any of the links in the email content.